swatimahadevan/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `click.jar` from [here](https://github.com/AY2122S1-CS2113T-T09-4/tp/releases/tag/v1.0).
 3. Copy the file to the folder you want to use as the _home folder_ for Click.
 4. In the home folder for Click, launch the `jar` file using the `java -jar click.jar` command on Command Prompt (for Windows) or Terminal (for Unix-based OS, such as macOS and Linux) to start the app.
-If the setup is correct, you should see some think like this:
+If the setup is correct, you should see something like this:

 ```
 	__________________________________________________